January 3, 2022

 The list of automatic website events:

 - first_visit.
 This is the first time a user visits a website or launches an app.

 - session_start.
 When a user engages the app or website and starts a new session

 - user_engagement.
-This one is a bit more mysterious.
-I could not find 100% accurate information about this event.
-But it looks like this event is fired 10 seconds after the visitor has stayed on a page.
+This event is fired 10 seconds after the visitor has stayed on a page.
 But it also might periodically fire while the app is in the foreground.
-I will update this part once I find more information.
+You can learn more here.

 I didn’t mention the page_view here because I added it to the Enhanced Measurement section.
 And, once again, if you want to see the app events, you can check them here.

 That was a very brief introduction to automatically tracked (but non-enhanced-measurement) events.
 And now, let’s move to the main topic.